tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/authentication--requests-and-responses.md

 ```

 ## Authentication
  All requests to Azure Key Vault MUST be authenticated.
 Azure Key Vault supports Azure Active Directory access tokens that may be obtained using OAuth2 [[RFC6749](http://tools.ietf.org/html/rfc6749)].

+ For more information on registering your application and authenticating to use Azure Key Vault, see [Register your client application with Azure AD](https://docs.microsoft.com/rest/api/index#register-your-client-application-with-azure-ad).

  Access tokens must be sent to the service using the HTTP Authorization header:

 ```
 PUT /keys/MYKEY?api-version=<api_version>  HTTP/1.1